chamons/mac-samples/StartupTiming/README.md

 ## Startup Timing

 One important metric of application performance is the time it takes to start up.
-Measuring that accurately can be a challenge, specially in the world of managed code, where a significant amount of work is done before your managed entry point is invoked.
+Measuring that accurately can be a challenge, especially in the world of managed code, where a significant amount of work is done before your managed entry point is invoked.

 This sample uses the custom initialization feature in Xamarin.Mac to have a C function invoked very early in the startup process.
 That function in our case just prints the current number of milliseconds via `gettimeofday`.